 Training Bra Styles.
-For tweens and teens, answering the which-bra-to-wear question is as much about dressing for comfort as it is about function.
+For tweens and teens, answering the universal "which-bra-is-the-best" question is as much about dressing for comfort as it is about function.

 There are lots of options for discerning teens - from sensational styles to a fantastic range of fabrics and sizes, these are bras they'll actually look forward to wearing.